-Change font family, style, and size for any model element to make your model easier to read or to comply with company standards.
+Change the font family, style, and size for any model element to make your model easier to read or to comply with company standards.
 You can modify the font for selected blocks, signal labels, areas, and annotations.
 Some blocks display text according to the font style settings, and some blocks have fixed fonts and styles.
 To increase the font size of those blocks, zoom in.

 You can also use the Property Inspector to change font for an area or an annotation.